-The parallel execution of each step follows a similar event-driven paradigm, where processes performs ``work units'' based on the information they currently have and send information to other processes, or to itself, when sufficient ``work units'' have been completed.
+The parallel execution of each step follows a similar event-driven paradigm, where processes perform particular ``work units'' based on the information that has been received or is locally available, and send information to other processes as soon as a set of ``work units'' have been completed.
 Send and receive buffers are used to avoid excessive memory requirements.
-Our algorithm gives priority to ``work units'' yielding results that are sent to other processes.
+The algorithm gives priority to ``work units'' yielding results that are sent to other processes.
 The time spent waiting to either receive information or to clear send buffers is used to perform local ``work units'', i.e. operations that only require data and yield results pertinent to the same process.
-During the \textit{Upward} and \textit{Downward Pass} a non-blocking send is posted after each interval-/block-wise regulation and interpolation operation is completed.
-In contrast, during \textit{Level Interactions} step the influence of all intervals/blocks belonging to a process on all intervals/blocks belonging another process is aggregated and packages before sending; thus each process sends at most one message to every other process during this step.
+During the \emph{Upward} and \emph{Downward Pass} a non-blocking send is posted after each interval-/block-wise regulation and interpolation operation is completed.
+In contrast, during \emph{Level Interactions} step the influence of all intervals/blocks belonging to a process on all intervals/blocks belonging another process is aggregated and packaged before sending; thus each process sends at most one message to every other process during this step.
 For convenience, pseudo-codes for the communication patterns described in this section are given in \ref{sec:app_parallel}.